dsavickij/unicorn-microservice-platform/templates/README.md

 Solutions here consists of project template for creating certain type of Unicorn projects.

-As of now, there are the following templates for:
+As of now, there are templates for:

 * Unicorn microservice